moki9/PokeBotWaypointGenerator/README.md

 # PokemonGo Bot Route Point Generator
 This project was created out of need to generate a list of waypoints for use with the [PokemonGo-Bot](https://github.com/PokemonGoF/PokemonGo-Bot) and other bots.
+The generator uses the Google Maps API to generate routes that follow pedestrian paths & sidewalks.
+This will make your bot seem more human like.

 ## Installation
 Installation is a cinch.
 Download `poke_waypoints.html` and open in your favorite browser.
 After opening you will be presented with the following: